khalil-research/PyEPO/docs/source/content/modules/pyepo.func.rst

 Learning-to-Rank Methods
 ------------------------

 LTR Loss function [#f5]_ is to learn an objective function that ranks a pool of feasible solutions correctly.
-For LTR Loss, the constraints are known and fixed, but the cost vector need to be predicted from contextual data.
+LTR methods assign scores to the disparate solutions in pool, then establish surrogate loss functions predicated on these scores with the intention of ranking the optimal solution best.

 Pointwise Learning-to-Rank (LTR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^